In this article, I argue that a state court

 conclusions about the state’s law?
 Brandeis never

 explains why federal courts should not adopt the approach of Swift v.
-Tyson toward a state's
+Tyson toward a

 law, if that is what the